Ziloeuvre/DL-DVE/readme.md

 ### Implementation of models

-- Explore the `generative_model.py` for the generative model implementation.
+- Explore the `generative_model.ipynb` for the generative model implementation.
-- Explore the `classification_model.py` for the classification model implementation.
+- Explore the `classification_model.ipynb` for the classification model implementation.

 ### Comparison of models